-There will be all types of who read this with many different stories.
-Some of you have been through financial education classes, graduated college, and/or work in professional environments, while others are still in pursuit of a high school diploma.
+There will be all types of people who will read this with many different stories.
+Some of you have been through financial education classes, graduated from college, and/or work in professional environments, while others are still in pursuit of a high school diploma.
 Some are middle class.
 Some are below the poverty line right now.
 Maybe you were raised in a home where you were never taught about healthy money management and finances.
 Whatever the case, understanding healthy money management is critical.

 Money stresses us out.